Function composition: Generalizations

 Considering a function as a special case of a binary relation (namely functional relations), function composition satisfies the definition for relation composition.
 A small circle R∘S has been used for the infix notation of composition of relations, as well as functions.
 When used to represent composition of functions $(g \circ f)(x) \ = \ g(f(x))$ however, the text sequence is reversed to illustrate the different operation sequences accordingly.

 The composition is defined in the same way for partial functions and Cayley's theorem has its analogue called the Wagner–Preston theorem.

 The category of sets with functions as morphisms is the prototypical category.
 The axioms of a category are in fact inspired from the properties (and also the definition) of function composition.
 The structures given by composition are axiomatized and generalized in category theory with the concept of morphism as the category-theoretical replacement of functions.
 The reversed order of composition in the formula (f ∘ g)^{−1} = (g^{−1} ∘ f ^{−1}) applies for composition of relations using converse relations, and thus in group theory.
-These structures form dagger categories.
+These structures form dagger categories.The standard "foundation" for mathematics starts with sets and their elements.
+It is possible to start differently, by axiomatising not elements of sets but functions between sets.
+This can be done by using the language of categories and universal constructions.